vanlinh1602/JavaWeb/README.md

 `java -jar JavaWeb.jar --spring.datasource.password={Your mySQL Pass}`

-- Your mySQL Pass: your my sql pass you set up when install mySQL
+- `Your mySQL Pass`: your my sql pass you set up when install mySQL